There are loads of festivals in October for you to add to your bucket list. The summer may be over but the fun has just begun!

 The actual Oktoberfest in Munich is celebrated a month earlier, thanks to the cold weather.
 You can read all about the original Oktoberfest in my post on the best September festivals, or in my post about that year I went to Munich Oktoberfest.

-This mega event is 16 days of beer and nothing but beer, taking place in the heart of Munich.
-Since 1810, travelers made the journey to Germany to celebrate the stomach-warming liquor.
+This mega event is over two weeks of beer and nothing but beer, taking place in the heart of Munich.
+Since 1810, travellers made the journey to Germany to celebrate the stomach-warming liquor.
 Apart from drinks, the festival treats you to a cacophony of regional and folk dances, rich food and an extremely friendly atmosphere.

 But, I’ve listed it as a best festival in October as around the world it’s celebrated then, in beer halls and beer tents globally.
 To sum Oktoberfest up in one word: beer.